Tri-City Regional Chamber of Commerce

 Have News?

-Email your press release and a photo to Austin Regimbal, Marketing & Communications Director.
+Email your press release and a photo to Karen Irey, Marketing and Communications Manager.
 Press releases are posted in their entirety.
-This is a free benefit for members of the Tri-City Regional Chamber.
+This is a free benefit for members of the Tri-City Regional Chamber at the Connect level and above.

 Archives